roshankcpkr/projectsshow/README.md

 # Hacktoberfest-web
-## FORK, FIX, PR — that's all it takes!
+## FORK THE REPO, FIX THE ISSUE, CREATE PR — IT'S SIMPLE AS THAT!

-<p align="justify">This repository is full of issues, which you need to resolve, first by forking this repository, making changes and then creating a Pull Request in this repository.
+<p align="justify">This repository has many projects and issues.
+You shall first fork the repository and fix the issue and commit changes.
+After that create pull request.
 Shall we create a simple website with PR?
 Contribute your codes in projects directory</p>
 <p align ="justify">Show your HTML, CSS and JS skills now.
 Upload your projects in the projects directory.</p>
 <p align ="justify">We shall create a website in this repository.
 So you can add pages files, css or js functionalities.
 Think and create PR.</p>

-### Don't create a Pull Request changing the text above!
-Only the below ones are part of the challenge.
+## You need to do some serious contribution.

-## Contributors Table
+## Contributors for our project

-## Add your information creating a new row above the last row in the table below!
+## Add your information below the names

 | Contributors                                           | Interests              |
 | ------------------------------------------------------ | ---------------------- |